-High-intensity resistance training (often referred to as HIRT) brings strength training into high-intensity training.
-In high-intensity interval training (HIIT), you move quickly from one cardio exercise to the next with short rest breaks in between to maintain a high heart rate.
+High-intensity resistance training (often referred to as HIRT) combines strength and high-intensity training.
+In high-intensity interval training (HIIT), you move from one cardio exercise to the next with short rest breaks in between to maintain a high heart rate.

 What is high-intensity resistance training?

-High-intensity resistance training is a style of training where you perform short, intense, and highly-focused blocks of resistance training, with a short recovery period between each block of work.
+High-intensity resistance training is a style of training where you perform short, intense, and focused blocks of resistance training, with a short recovery period between each block of work.

-The workouts can be structured as circuits, with a series of strength exercises completed without rest, followed by a short break before the next circuit.
-You can do full-body workouts or focus on the upper body or lower body in these sessions.
+The workouts can be structured as circuits, with short breaks either following a series of different strength exercises, or a certain number of reps or time.
+You can do full-body workouts or focus on your upper or lower body.

-You probably won’t want to focus on a single body part — for example, shoulders — as this would be very tough!
-A HIRT workout for one body part would also put you at risk of over-training.
+HIRT workouts don’t tend to focus on a single body part — for example, shoulders — as this would be very tough and could also put you at risk of overtraining.

 Benefits of high-intensity resistance training

-High-intensity resistance training is a very effective training style that you can try in SWEAT Trainer Chontel Duncan's FIERCE program or Cass Olholm’s High Intensity Strength programs.
+High-intensity resistance training is a very effective training style that you can try in Sweat Trainer Chontel Duncan's FIERCE program or Cass Olholm’s High Intensity Strength programs.
 Here’s what makes the workouts so powerful:

-Many people find it hard to find time to workout.
-High-intensity resistance workouts are highly effective and take less time than a full resistance workout, which makes it easier to fit into your day.
+Many people find it hard to find the time to workout.
+High-intensity resistance workouts are highly effective and take less time than a full resistance workout, making them easier to fit into a busy schedule.

 This training style can increase your overall fitness, including your aerobic endurance or VO2 max.
-VO2max is a measure of how efficiently your body takes up oxygen during exercise.
+VO2 max is a measure of how efficiently your body takes up oxygen during exercise.

 Increase lean muscle and strength